ibm-cloud-architecture/refarch-eda/docs/kafka/kafka-stream.md

 ## Other examples

-We have implemented the container microservice of the K-Container solution using kstreams processing.
+We have implemented the container microservice of the Container Shipment solution using kstreams processing.
 See the presentation [here](https://ibm-cloud-architecture.github.io/refarch-kc-container-ms/kstreams), and go to the following code to see tests for the different process flow.

 * [Basic kstream processing on order events](https://github.com/ibm-cloud-architecture/refarch-kc-container-ms/blob/master/kstreams/src/test/java/ut/TestOrderCreation.java)